jigglycrumb/nostr-address-provider/README.md

 1. Edit `site.config.ts` and set your domain, monthly costs and donation LNURL
 2. Commit & push
 3. Watch Vercel doing magic (don't blink, they are fast)
-4. Enjoy your new self-hosted NIP-05 verification service
+4. Enjoy your new self-hosted NIP-05 handle service
 5. Announce it on nostr!

 ### Tools